DaKingBear2/Arktos_Health_Website/src/content/docs/-index.md

 ---
 title: Documentation
-description: This is the docs
+description: These are useful resources available to all!
 draft: false
 ---